symfony-cmf/symfony-cmf-docs/bundles/core.rst

 A voter has to implement the :class:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\VoterInterface`.
 It will get passed a content object and has to decide whether it is published according to its rules.
-The CoreBundle` provides a couple of generic voters that check the content for having an interface exposing the methods they need.
+The CoreBundle provides a couple of generic voters that check the content for having an interface exposing the methods they need.
 If the content implements the interface, they check the parameter and return ``ACCESS_GRANTED`` resp ``ACCESS_DENIED``, otherwise they return ``ACCESS_ABSTAIN``.

+As voting is unanimous, each voter returns ``ACCESS_GRANTED`` if its criteria is met, but if a single voter returns ``ACCESS_DENIED``, the content is considered not published.

 You can also implement your :ref:`own voters <bundle-core-workflow_custom_voters>` for additional publication behaviour.

 PublishableVoter
 ................